Frequently asked questions

 - Dee Why to Manly beaches at Dee Why, Curl Curl, Freshwater, Queenscliff and Manly.

-An eight week SMART drumline trial is underway across Bega Valley beaches from 1 March – 28 April 2019.
-This is later than the proposed commencement date in January due to procuring a suitable contractor in the area.
+An eight week SMART drumline trial was undertaken across Bega Valley beaches from 1 March – 28 April 2019.

-SMART drumlines will be placed across four areas:
+SMART drumlines were placed across four areas at: